Spiky-73/BetterInventory/Readme.md

 Keep in mind, this mod is still in developement.
 If you find a bug, please report it on the Steam Workshop page or Gihtub.

+Visit the [Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647) if you with to download and use this mod.

 ## Key Features
  - More item actions in the inventory